Chester Arthur: The 21st Retrospective

 Established in 1883, it decided that government jobs should be awarded on the basis of merit instead of political affiliation.
 The act provided selection of government employees by competitive exams, rather than ties to politicians or political affiliation.
 It also made it illegal to fire or demote government officials for political reasons and prohibited soliciting campaign donations on Federal government property.

-To enforce the merit system and the judicial system, the law also created the United States Civil Service Commission.
+To enforce the merit system and the judicial system, the law also created the United States Civil Service Commission (dissolved as part of the Civil Service Reform Act of 1978).
 This board would be in charge of determining the rules and regulations of the act.
 The Act also allowed for the president, by executive order to decide which positions could be subject to the act and which would not.
 A crucial result was the shift of the parties to reliance on funding from business, since they could no longer depend on patronage hopefuls.

-Arthur severely upgraded the Navy, building a modern fleet of sleek ships with rifled gun terrets.
+Arthur severely upgraded the Navy, building a modern fleet of sleek ships with rifled gun turrets.
 We couldn’t effectively fight the Spanish-American War in 1898 without Arthur’s naval foundation in 1882 and 1883.

 Arthur ascended to the presidency via assassination.
 He never got the opportunity to win his own nomination as he was denied his party’s nomination in 1884 and died two years later from a kidney ailment he battled throughout the Presidency.